-It was born almost as a joke, it was a bit improvised because ZIO LIVE was born first of all as a rehearsal room in the hinterland of Milan, and then it gradually became also a place where live music is played.
+It was born almost as a joke, it was a bit improvised because ZIO LIVE was born first of all as a rehearsal room in the hinterland of Milan, and then it gradually became a place where live music is played.

-There was an independent entrance, starting to organize unpretentious with friends musicians of the concerts, where I also played with an approach almost familiar.
+There was an independent entrance, starting to organize unpretentious with the concerts’ friends musicians, where I also played with an approach almost familiar.

-So ZIO LIVE is a young and new place that immediately gained a good name
+So ZIO LIVE is a young and new place that immediately gained a good name.

 Do you find yourself in the statement that some say that you inherited the place of a Milan local historian such as the Salumeria della Musica?

 That is a place I went to and which unfortunately is gone.
-It was a famous place where musicians of the caliber of Path Metheny, Laurie Andreson where Elio and Storie Tese, Blue Vertigo, Malika Ayane also played, with an environment collected with the same climate the same positive mood where I also played at the time with my Funky band.
+It was a famous place where musicians of Pat Metheny, Laurie Andreson where Elio and Storie Tese, Blue Vertigo, Malika Ayane also played, with an environment collected with the same climate the same positive mood where I also played at the time with my Funky band.

 What does a place like ZIO LIVE in Milan represent today?

-Look I don’t want to answer you with too much presumption, but it has certainly become a beautiful reality in the panorama of live music venues in Milan
+Look I don’t want to answer you with too much presumption, but it has certainly become a beautiful reality in the panorama of live music venues in Milan.